TRAVELS and GOING ABROAD

-â€“ using the 10%, that is the amount given to every student (either with or without a scholarship), mandatory form the second year of the Doctorate (called 10%, because it corresponds to 10% of the total amount of a scholarship).
+â€“ Using the 10%, that is the amount given to every student (either with or without a scholarship), mandatory form the second year of the Doctorate (called 10%, because it corresponds to 10% of the total amount of a scholarship).
 You have to ask for “Missione” and use your money and be reimbursed with the evidence of the travel (tickets, and bills).
+Ask the offices of the Department connected to FINO.

 (1) the exact dates of the period of staying abroad;